nasa/code-nasa-gov/README.md

-# code-nasa-gov-catalog
+# NASA Code Open Source Catalog
-code.nasa.gov site leveraging the Open Source Catalog on github.com, angular powered
+[code.nasa.gov](https://code.nasa.gov/) site leveraging the Open Source Catalog on GitHub which is powered by Angular